maxmindlin/scout-lang.com/content/docs/getting-started/fundamentals.md

 ```

 // For every URL found, only visit it if it contains
-// the string "twitter.com" and we are less than 5 visited URLs deep.
+// the string "twitter.com" and we are less than 5
+// visited URLs deep.
 When a URL is visited,
 // simply print it out.
-crawl link, depth where link |> contains("twitter.com") and depth < 5 do
+crawl link, depth
+  where link |> contains("twitter.com") and depth < 5
+do
   print(link)
 end
 ```

-Crawl statements are basically depth-first searches of websites and can be used to create powerful web crawling scripts with very few lines of code.
+Crawl statements can be used to create powerful web crawling scripts with very few lines of code.

 ## Selects